-HAYDON MARTIN CLASS OF 2013
+HAYDON MARTIN – CLASS OF 2013

-TILLY KEENAN CLASS OF 2016
+TILLY KEENAN – CLASS OF 2016

-Tilly was featured in the June edition of Bella Magazine which foccused on local women up to the age of 25 and the amazing things they are doing.
-Take a read about what Tilly is up to.
-In February 2018 Tilly held her first ever solo exhibition at the Foundary Arts Space in Echuca.
-The three day exhibition titled “The Eyes Have It” was an opportunity for Tilly to exhibit her stunning works include her wining piece for the Foundary Arts Space Portrait Competition.
+Tilly featured in the June edition of Bella Magazine which highlighted local women under 25 to acknowledge their amazing achievements.
+You can read about Tilly’s journey here.
+In February 2018, Tilly held her first ever solo exhibition at the Foundary Arts Space in Echuca, titled “The Eyes Have It”.
+The three day exhibition was an opportunity for Tilly to exhibit her stunning works including her winning piece for the Foundary Arts Space Portrait Competition.

-AMY GLEDHILL CLASS OF 2014
+AMY GLEDHILL – CLASS OF 2014

-JEMIMA DRAPER CLASS OF 2010
+JEMIMA DRAPER – CLASS OF 2010

-MONIQUE SMITH CLASS OF 2010
+MONIQUE SMITH – CLASS OF 2010

-JESS GLEDHILL CLASS OF 2013
+JESS GLEDHILL – CLASS OF 2013

 Whilst on a tour around Europe, Jess was offered an opportunity to write as a Sports Journalist for the Riverine Herald.
 Click here to read about Jess’ journey into sports journalism.